Liquor Licenses – Establishments

 “Class B” (liquor): $500 annually, licensees may sell intoxicating liquor to consumers by glass for on-premises consumption.
 The Town has currently met its quota for “Class B” liquor licenses, and all applicants who wish to serve liquor must apply for a Reserve “Class B” license.

 “Class C” (wine): $100 annually, licensees may sell wine by the glass or in an opened original container for consumption on premises where sold.
-“Class C” wine licenses may only be granted to restaurants in which the sale of alcohol beverages accounts for less than 50 percent of receipt and where wine is the only intoxicating liquor in the barroom.
+“Class C” wine licenses may only be granted to restaurants in which the sale of alcohol beverages accounts for less than 50 percent of receipt.

-Extension of Premise: $50/application (PDF LINKED HERE).
-A current alcohol licensee may apply for a temporary change in their premise description for specific promotions, events, etc. The Town of Brookfield has the discretion to approve or disapprove the change with any standard or special conditions necessary.
+Temporary Extension of Premises: A current alcohol licensee may apply for a temporary change in their premise description for specific promotions, events, etc. The Town of Brookfield has the discretion to approve or disapprove the change with any standard or special conditions necessary.

 Special Meeting Fee: Should your establishment require a special meeting that does not fall on the 1st or 3rd Tuesday of the month, a fee of $250 will be charged.